0x71pp17/web3CodeDev/README.md

-# w3CodeLearn
+# web3CodeDev
-This public repository documents my learning journey in Web3, starting with **Solidity development** for blockchain.
-It showcases code built while exploring smart contract concepts, serving as a personal, focused portfolio and reference point that evolves over time.
+This public repository showcases **Solidity** code developed while exploring core smart contract concepts, serving as a personal, focused portfolio and evolving reference for Web3 learning and development.